Shoubak: Antiquity and Middle Ages

+Shoubak became a nahia in 1894, and administratively belonged to the Ottoman Kerak department.

+Modern history

 The city of Shoubak revolted against the Ottomans in 1900 and in 1905.

-During the Arab Revolt, T.E.
-Lawrence entered Shoubak in Feb.
+During the Arab Revolt, T. E. Lawrence entered Shoubak in Feb.
 1918, commenting, "We went over the ridge and down to the base of the shapely cone, whose mural crown was the ring-wall of the old castle of Monreale, very noble against the night sky."
 Upon departure, he wrote, "...we skated timorously down the rapid path to the open plain across which still stretched the Roman road with its groups of fallen milestones, inscribed by famous emperors."

+In 1961, there were 4,634 inhabitants in Shaubak.

+In 1973, it was ranked up to a qadaa.
+In the 31st Administrative Divisions System of 1995, Shoubak became a full department within Ma'an Governorate benefiting from the decentralization program.

 Geography

 Shoubak is located at an area bordering Tafilah Governorate to the north and Aqaba Governorate to the west.
 It is administratively in Ma'an Governorate.